aanamshaikh/Templates/ReadmeFiles/ExampleREADME.md

 Following platform is required to run the application:

 - **clone the project in your system**
-  --Download and unzip the source repository or clone it using Git:
+    - Download and unzip the source repository or clone it using Git:
 ```bash
 https://github.com/one2nc/sarathi.git
 ```